yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

 <pre class="km-container-2" minder-data-type="markdown" style="height: 700px">
 - 3 Roles
   - Product Owner
-    - Quantity
+    - Position
       - One per product/team
       - SAFe has PO hierarchy
+        - Portfolio
+        - Value Stream
+        - Program
+        - Scrum team
+          - Split big backlogs at sprint level
+          - Only interacts with upper level POs
     - Value
+      - Accountale for winning in the market
-      - Maximizing the value of the product and of the dev team
+      - Maximizing the value of the product and of the dev team by following outcome
+        - Visionary product backlogs
+        - Clear sprint backlogs
       - Accountale for winning in the market
         - Drive product success
         - Product vision